 - to support extraordinary incremental costs associated with maintaining essential research-related commitments during the COVID-19 pandemic, and then ramping-up to full research activities as physical distancing measures are eased and research activities can resume (Stage 3).
 This program will cover up to 75% of total eligible costs incurred during the eligibility period of March 15, 2020 to November 15, 2020.

 Institutions must apply to each stage, and for all stages, they must demonstrate the need to access the emergency funds.

 2. Affiliated Institutions of Lakehead University and Laurentian University Benefiting from the CRCEF

 As a research affiliate of Lakehead and Laurentian Universities, NOSM University is supported through the CRCEF funds allocated to those Universities.
 NOSM University participates as members of the Universities’ oversight Committees.
 NOSM University acknowledges that the research enterprise at each of our institutions has been severely impacted by COVID-19, The creation of the Canada Research Continuity Emergency Fund by the Government of Canada will help us to maintain staff and resume essential research activities during the pandemic.

-For details on the Universities’ CRCEF responses please visit:
+For details on the Universities’ CRCEF responses please see: